China’s Property Investment Sees 9% Decline in First Two Months, Still Down but Slower than 2023

 However, market participants remain cautious, with home buying, financing, and construction starts for real estate firms continuing to decline.
 Analysts underscore the importance of investment in major projects such as affordable housing construction, urban village renovation, and emergency public infrastructure construction to offset the decline in property investment and stimulate demand.

-Economists at HSBC emphasized the need for further support for the property sector, suggesting policies to remove home purchase restrictions in more cities and direct government support to boost public housing supply as potential measures to achieve eventual stabilization in the sector.
+Economists at HSBC emphasised the need for further support for the property sector, suggesting policies to remove home purchase restrictions in more cities and direct government support to boost public housing supply as potential measures to achieve eventual stabilisation in the sector.

 Overall, while there are signs of moderation in the property market’s decline, achieving stability remains a pressing challenge for China’s real estate sector.